robbyrob42/gooctl/README.md

 ## Privacy & Security

-**Your data stays yours.** When you set up gooctl, you create your own Google OAuth app in your personal Google Cloud Console.
+**Your data is yours.** When you set up gooctl, you create your own Google OAuth app in your personal (or work) Google Cloud Console.
 This means:

 - All credentials are stored locally on your machine (`~/.config/gooctl/`)
 - Your OAuth app belongs to you, not the gooctl developers